 Note: The watershed survey methods in this QAPP focus on existing erosion sites.
-If a property lacks a vegetated buffer, but it does not have any visible signs of soil erosion, it should not be documented as a site.
+If a property lacks a vegetated buffer, but it does not have any visible signs of soil erosion, it should not be documented as a site unless the project steering committee determines during the planning stage the survey should collect this additional information.
+If problems and concerns in a watershed extend beyond erosion sites, the project SIP, survey forms and training should be adjusted accordingly.
+Other issues that may be important to consider include agriculture, septic systems, stream crossings and forestry.

-In addition to the site location and GPS information, the following items are documented for each site: land use/activity, description of problem, whether there is direct flow to a waterbody or waterway, size of area exposed or eroded, and recommendations for problem correction.
+In addition to the site location and GPS information, the following items are documented for each site: land use/activity, description of problems, whether there is direct flow to a waterbody or waterway, size of area exposed or eroded, and recommendations for problem correction.
 The form provides a menu of choices for each question so there is documentation/evaluation consistency among sites.
-Each site is also rated as high, medium or low impact based on size of site and water body connection and cost to fix the site.
+The 'Guidance on Filling out Lake Watershed Survey Field Forms' (Appendix B) provides extensive instructions for completion of the form.
+Each site is also rated as high, medium or low impact by completing a scoring table (see Table 5, excerpt from lake survey form, Appendix A).